 By appointing leaders to these practice areas, not only will SEH be better positioned to serve clients SEH will also be better positioned to hire more talent in these specialties.

 "I'm excited for these individuals to take on growing and leading our civil engineering, surveying, community development, planning and landscape architecture and sales practices in Wisconsin and Indiana.
-Each of them are well respected in their fields and offer a wealth of experience that will position our clients for success now and into the future."
+Each of them is well respected in their fields and offers a wealth of experience that will position our clients for success now and into the future."
 Mark Broses, PE, SEH Vice President and Regional Leader.

 Meet the practice leaders.

-Keith Kindred has been with SEH for 35 years, and serves clients from our Delafield, Wisconsin office.
+Keith Kindred joined SEH in 1984 and serves clients from our Delafield, Wisconsin office.